techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

   - How am I dishonoring my values?

-    Not reading Gods word, not visiting Gods meetings where his word is taught, not socializing with Gods community, not giving him my best and not giving him 100%.
+    Not reading Gods word, not visiting Gods meetings where his word is taught, not socializing with Gods community, not acting/thinking in life how he commands, not giving him my best and not giving him 100%.

   - How might I do or be something in a way that honors my values?